spack/spack/lib/spack/docs/module_file_support.rst

 before sourcing the setup file (you will get a meaningful error message if you don't).

-When ``bash`` and ``ksh`` users update their environment with ``setup-env.sh``, it will check for spack-installed environment modules and add the ``module`` command to their environment; This only occurs if the module command is not already available.
-You can install ``environment-modules`` with ``spack bootstrap`` as described in :ref:`InstallEnvironmentModules`.

-Finally, if you want to have Spack's shell support available on the command line at any login you can put this source line in one of the files that are sourced at startup (like ``.profile``, ``.bashrc`` or ``.cshrc``).
+If you want to have Spack's shell support available on the command line at any login you can put this source line in one of the files that are sourced at startup (like ``.profile``, ``.bashrc`` or ``.cshrc``).
 Be aware though that the startup time may be slightly increased because of that.